 In 1988, Boston Mayor Ray Flynn recognized that there was little or no money available, public or private, to provide literacy classes or services for adults living in the city.

 With thousands of people needing such services, a public and private sector partnership was established to fill the gap.
 First Literacy (formerly known as Boston Adult Literacy Fund) was founded to raise money for adult literacy education programs in the City of Boston.

 Lack of literacy skills is a personal strain, as well as a societal problem.
 An adult who cannot speak, read, or write proficiently in English will struggle to provide for themselves and their families; they are often isolated due to embarrassment, and are less able to contribute to their community.
-According to ProLiteracy, low literacy costs the U.S. $225 billion or more each year in non-productivity in the workforce, crime, and loss of tax revenue due to unemployment.
+According to ProLiteracy, low literacy costs the U.S. $2.2 trillion or more each year in non-productivity in the workforce, crime, and loss of tax revenue due to unemployment.

 As a society, lack of literacy skills creates additional costs to health and human services due to people not being able to access appropriate health care and understand the need for preventative care.
 Low-literate adults struggle to advocate for their families, participate in their children’s schooling, and attain higher paying jobs.

 Government funding can also be difficult to access and seeking private funding is a full-time job for many nonprofits and small community-based organizations, thus detracting from their ability to provide services.

 The bottom line … we need adult literacy education.
 Through First Literacy scholarships, grants, and teacher workshops we help ensure that adults with low-literacy or limited English proficiency have high-quality educational opportunities that enable them to thrive as individuals and as family members, in their workplaces, and in their communities.